 - to produce and distribute an alphabetical public number directory (known as the White Pages) in compliance with our Carrier Licence Conditions

-We may disclose your information to third parties who provide services to us, including organisations and contractors that assist us with the purposes for which we use your information.
+We may share your information with other parties who provide services to us, including organisations, agents, partners and contractors that assist us with providing our business processes and products and services.
 These services include:

 - installation, maintenance and repair services